 Chapter 1 Introduction: Fairy Tales of Development: Climate Change, COVID-19 and Neoliberalism Part 1: Development Education and Transformation Chapter 2 The Freirean Pedagogy of Development Education Chapter 3 Development Education and Social Change Chapter 4 Development Education and "Adjectival" Sectors Chapter 5 Development Education in Practice Part Two: Development Education, International Development and Neoliberalism Chapter 6 Neoliberalism and Inequality: Our Development Model is Broken Chapter 7 Resisting the Rise of Populist Nationalism: The Role of Development Education and International Development Chapter 8 Alternatives to Neoliberalism Chapter 9 COVID-19 and the Climate Crisis: Two Sides of the Same Neoliberal Coin Part Three: The Policy Environment for Development Education and International Development Chapter 10 Development NGOs and the Aid Fetish Chapter 11 The Sustainable Development Goals: Are they Fit for Purpose?
 Chapter 12 Racism and Development Chapter 13 Conclusion: Creating a New Development Paradigm

 Stephen McCloskey is the Director of the Centre for Global Education (CGE), a development non-governmental organisation in Belfast that provides training and resources on international development issues.
-He is editor of Policy and Practice: A Development Education Review, a bi-annual peer reviewed, open access journal.
+He is the editor of Policy and Practice: A Development Education Review, a bi-annual peer reviewed, open-access journal.
 He regularly writes in both Policy and Practice and openDemocracy on development, the Middle-East, social justice and poverty.
-He is co-editor of From the Local to the Global: Key Issues in Development Studies.
+He is the co-editor of From the Local to the Global: Key Issues in Development Studies.
 He also edited Development Education in Policy and Practice.
-He manages education projects in the Gaza Strip, Palestine and Beirut, Lebanon, and is currently undertaking research on Palestinian refugees across the Middle-East.
+He manages education projects in the Gaza Strip, Palestine, and Beirut, Lebanon, and is currently undertaking research on Palestinian refugees across the Middle East.